 Visit www.medicare.gov for more information and to enroll.

-If you don’t enroll for Medicare during your IEP, you can enroll in Medicare without a penalty for up to eight months after you retire, assuming you’re covered by a Nutanix medical plan (not including coverage through COBRA).
-(If you’re not enrolled in a Nutanix medical plan, you must enroll during your IEP or you will pay a penalty.)
+If you don’t enroll for Medicare Parts A or B during your IEP, you can usually enroll in Medicare without a penalty for up to eight months after you retire, assuming you’re covered by an employer-sponsored plan, such as a Nutanix medical plan (not including coverage through COBRA).
+(If you’re not enrolled in an employer-sponsored plan, such as a Nutanix medical plan, you must enroll during your IEP or you'll pay a penalty.)

 There are two rules to know about this eight-month special enrollment period:

-The same applies for your spouse if you cover them as a dependent on your Nutanix medical plan.
-Your spouse has up to eight months after their employer coverage ends to enroll in Medicare Parts A and B without a penalty.
+The same applies for your spouse, if you cover them as a dependent on your Nutanix medical plan or they have coverage through their own employer.
+Your spouse has up to eight months after their employer-sponsored coverage ends to enroll in Medicare Parts A and B without a penalty.

-If you enroll in Medicare and continue your current Nutanix medical coverage as well, your Nutanix plan is your primary plan and pays your medical bills first, and then Medicare will pay any additional covered costs.
+If you enroll in Medicare and simultaneously continue your current Nutanix medical coverage, your Nutanix plan will generally be the primary plan that pays your medical bills first, and Medicare will be secondary.
 You may have to pay an outstanding balance for any costs not covered by your Nutanix plan or Medicare.

-If you enroll in Medicare Part A or B, you can’t continue to contribute to your Health Savings Account (HSA).
-You must be enrolled in a high deductible health plan to contribute and you can’t have any other health insurance.
-However, the savings in your HSA will always be yours, and you can continue to withdraw money from it to pay for qualified medical expenses, tax free.
+If you enroll in Medicare Part A or B, you can’t continue to contribute to your Health Savings Account (HSA) and will no longer be eligible to participate in the UHC CDHP – HSA medical plan.
+This is because the plan and the HSA are combined and you can’t have any other health insurance when enrolled in this plan type.
+However, any savings you accumulated in your HSA will always be yours, and you can continue to withdraw money from it to pay for qualified medical expenses, tax free.

 Visit www.medicare.gov for more information.